Updated: Apr 19

 When I want a real treat I take 1/2 cup of frozen blueberries, cover with cream and leave a few minutes for the cream to freeze.
 Then eat with a spoon.
 Yum.
 Like ice cream but without the sugar.

-For traveling food, I suggest some boiled eggs in the shell, cheese, salami slices, ham slices, canned tuna or sardines, some nuts, cold sausages and some of my crackers.
+For traveling food, I suggest some boiled eggs in the shell, cheese, salami slices, ham slices, cold cuts, canned tuna or sardines, some nuts, cold sausages and some of my crackers.
 Green salad with some vinegar and olive oil dressing is a good option.

 George Elder, Author, "Take Back Your Health", Amazon $3.99.